(ref.second image)

 Aim

 At the end of the course, students have theoretical and computational knowledge on matrix and tensor techniques for analysing large amounts of data.
-In particular, students are able to examine large samples of discrete data and extract interpretable information of relevance in image and data processing, in medical and scientific applications, and in social and security sciences.
+In particular, students are able to examine large samples of discrete data and extract interpretable information of relevance in data processing stemming from medical and scientific applications, and social and security sciences.

-Part I. The course presents fundamental matrix and tensor techniques commonly employed in large Data analysis methods, typically arising in data science.
-These will serve as preparatory material for Part II (prof. M. Porcelli), on optimization strategies for the analysis of big data.
+Part I. The course presents fundamental matrix and tensor techniques commonly employed in big-Data analysis methods, typically arising in data science, and which constitute the technology for what is commonly called "machine learning".

 * Vector and matrix norms (including sparsity promoting)